Understanding Craniopharyngioma: Symptoms and Treatments

 Unique Challenges

 Craniopharyngiomas in children present unique challenges due to their impact on growth and development.
-Early diagnosis and treatment are essential to minimise long-term complications.
+Early diagnosis and treatment are essential to minimize long-term complications.

 Growth and Development